terminatorul/NvStrapsReBar/README.md

 If you choose a GPU BAR size of 8 GiB for example, and a Target PCI BAR size of 4 GiB, you will get a 4 GiB BAR.

 For older boards without ReBAR support from the manufacturer, you can select other values for Target PCI BAR size, to also configure other GPUs for example.
 Or to limit the BAR size to smaller values even if the GPU supports higher values.
 Depending on the motherboard UEFI, for some boards you may need to use lower values, to limit BAR size to 4 GB or 2GB for example.
+Even a 2 GB BAR size still gives you the benefits of Resizable BAR in most titles, and NVIDIA tends to use 1.5 GB as the default size in the Profile Inspector.
+There are exceptions to this 'though (for some titles that can still see improvements with the higher BAR sizes).

 ## Using large BAR sizes
 Remember you need to use the [Profile Inspector](https://github.com/Orbmu2k/nvidiaProfileInspector) to enable ReBAR per-application, and if neeeded also globally.
 There appears to be a fake site for the Profile Inspector, so always downloaded it from github, or use the link above.